influxdata/community-templates/apache_jmeter/README.md

 ## Included Resources

-List what resources your template provides in this section.
-That will allow users to know at a glance what comes with it.
+The template consists of the following:

     - 1 Dashboard: `JMeter`
     - 1 Variable: `bucket`

 The sample **Test Plan** boilerplate project in the `samples` directory.
-The project shows

 ## Setup Instructions